 It is much better to be fully informed before you accept a position than it is to have an unpleasant surprise later on.
-For example, if you're not married and want to cover your partner, will your health insurance plan insure him or her?
-Perhaps, if domestic partner coverage is provided.
-However, some plans only cover same-sex partners, not opposite-sex partners.
-Even though this sounds discriminatory, and it's certainly not fair, a federal court has ruled that it's legal.
+For example, if you're not married and want to cover your partner, will your health insurance plan insure them?
+Perhaps, if domestic partner coverage is provided and if you meet the requirements.
+Some employers or insurance companies require unmarried domestic partners to file an affidavit through their human resources department.

 Employer-provided insurance plans can have waiting periods of up to 90 days.
-So, if you or anyone in your family, have health issues, you will need to inquire about when coverage would go into effect.
-If you're leaving one job for another, you will need interim coverage.
+So, if you're leaving one job for another, you may need interim coverage.
 If you’re leaving a covered employer, you can opt to continue your health care coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Or, you can purchase a policy through your state’s health insurance marketplace via HealthCare.gov.

 When you have small children or elderly parents or are otherwise a caregiver, you will need to know how generous the sick time policy is.
-Some employers provide sick leave when either yourself or a family member is sick and allow time off for doctor's visits.
+Some employers provide sick leave when either you or a family member is sick and allow time off for doctor's visits.
 Others aren't as flexible.

 Some companies provide time-off for holidays, others expect you to work.
-If you are required to work on a holiday you may, or may not, be paid extra.
+If you are required to work on a holiday, you may or may not be paid extra.
 It depends on the organization you work for.